l12f3r/lizferLinux/README.md

 - Removed the test database, and privileges that allow access to databases with names starting with "test_".

 Setting up a MySQL root password was extremely cautious, since that the default authentication method for root is using a unix_socket.

+## 4. PHP configuration

+PHP installation by itself is not enough: I also installed `php-mysql` (module that allows PHP to communicate with MySQL) and `libapache2-mod-php` (to enable Apache to handle PHP files).
+Just entered `sudo apt install php php-mysql libapache2-mod-php`.